next-hat/documentation/blog/2025-09-08-your-own-private-internet-with-nanocl-and-wireguard/index.md

 ---

-## 🛡️ Security Best Practices
+## Security Best Practices

 - Restrict UDP port 51820 to trusted IPs using your firewall.
-- Keep your private keys secret—never share them!
+- Keep your private keys secret never share them!
 - Regularly update Docker, Nanocl, and WireGuard images.
 - Monitor server logs for suspicious activity.

-## 🧩 Troubleshooting Tips
+## Troubleshooting Tips

 - If the WireGuard container won't start, check Nanocl logs for errors.
 - Make sure your firewall allows UDP traffic on port 51820.
 - Verify the config path exists and is writable.
 - Use `nanocl ps` and `nanocl cargo -n your_namespace list` to check running instances.

-## 📊 Visualize Your Setup
+## Visualize Your Setup

 ![WireGuard Diagram](/img/vpn_diagram.png)

-## 🎉 Next Steps & Call to Action
+## Next Steps & Call to Action

 You did it!
 You now have your own high-performance VPN server.
 Share this guide with friends, tweet your success, and help others take control of their privacy!